dsc-courses/dsc10-2023-fa/syllabus.md

 the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.

+{: .warning }
-**When submitting any assignment on Gradescope, make sure to stick around until you see a confirmation that all tests have passed.
+**When submitting any assignment to Gradescope, make sure to stick around until you see a confirmation that all tests have passed.
 If the Gradescope autograder cannot grade your work or you see a message saying "Your submission timed out," this indicates an error with your code, and it is your responsibility to identify